About this agent

 What is the School Assistant agent?

-School Assistant is a K-12 orchestrating assistant built on OpenClaw.
+School Assistant is a K-12 orchestrating assistant on the ibl.ai platform.
 Segment-level entry point for K-12 educators, students, and families; interprets intent and delegates to the right specialist.
-It runs on the ibl.ai platform, which you can self-host on your own infrastructure with full source-code and data ownership.
+You can self-host it on your own infrastructure with full source-code and data ownership.

 Can I self-host School Assistant and keep my data private?